rahul-tar/technical-documentation/technical-documentation.md

 - Celia, I&#39;ll buy 2 cups of flour, 2 cups of sugar, and 2 cups of milk from you for $3.
 - Watson, can you sell me some milk and sugar?

 The seller agent will receive utterances as a call to a /receiveMessage API that they must implement.
 Details and example code are provided.
 Upon receiving the message, the seller agent should try to interpret its meaning, i.e. ascertain the type of negotiation act (offer/counteroffer, reject, accept, etc.) and the associated parameters.
 To do this, the seller agent should try to anticipate different ways in which buyers might start a negotiation and strive to recognize their intent accurately.
 One service you may want to consider using to aid in this task is Watson Assistant.
-The sample agent agent-jok uses this approach, and you are welcome to borrow that routine if you wish – just remember that you need to create your own IBM Cloud account, set up the Watson Assistant Service with your private API key and other information, and create your dialogue skill.
+The sample agent agent-jok uses this approach, and you are welcome to borrow that routine if you wish √ê just remember that you need to create your own IBM Cloud account, set up the Watson Assistant Service with your private API key and other information, and create your dialogue skill.
 You are welcome to start from the simple skill provided as JSON in the agent-jok code repository; you can upload this skill to our Watson Assistant Service instance.Note that human buyers will have an incentive to make themselves understood to the seller agents, so it is unlikely that they will deliberately express themselves in an obscure or confusing manner.

 Once the agent has interpreted the message, it needs to consider whether and how to respond to it.
 As part of this task, the agent must implement a bidding algorithm that computes a bid or other negotiation act that is intended to maximize its utility over the course of the round.
 It may well want to store messages that it has received during the round to aid it in this task.
 In addition to receiving utterances from the human buyer, the agent will also receive (via the /receiveMessage API) a copy of negotiation messages exchanged between the human buyer and the other seller agent.